Tampa Bay Buccaneers vs. Buffalo Bills NFL Week 14 Odds, Plays and Insights for December 12, 2021

 Bills stats and trends

-- In Buffalo's 11 games this year, it has eight wins against the spread.

-- Buffalo's games this year have hit the over five times in 12 opportunities (41.7%).
+- Buffalo's games this year have hit the over on five of 13 set point totals (38.5%).

-- Buffalo is 8-1 against the spread and 7-1 overall in games when it puts up more than 22.5 points.
+- Buffalo is 8-1 against the spread and 7-1 overall in games when it scores more than 22.5 points.

-- The Bills have 16 giveaways this season, while the Buccaneers have 24 takeaways.
+- This season the Bills have 17 turnovers, seven fewer than the Buccaneers have takeaways (24).

 Home and road insights

-- At home this year, Tampa Bay is 5-0 overall and 4-1 against the spread.
+- Tampa Bay is 4-1 against the spread, and 5-0 overall, at home this season.

-- At home, the Buccaneers are 4-1 ATS as 3.5-point favorites or greater.
+- The Buccaneers are 4-1 ATS as 3.5-point favorites or greater at home.

-- Tampa Bay has hit the over in three of five home games this year.
+- In five home games this year, Tampa Bay has hit the over three times.

-- The average total in Buccaneers home games this season is 49.8 points, 2.7 fewer than this matchup's over/under (52.5).
+- The average total in Buccaneers home games this season is 49.8 points, 2.7 fewer than this contest's over/under (52.5).

-- In away games, Buffalo is 5-2 against the spread, and 5-2 overall.
+- This year away from home, Buffalo is 5-2 against the spread and 5-2 overall.

-- As 3.5-point underdogs or more on the road, the Bills are 4-2 ATS.
+- As 3.5-point underdogs or more away from home, the Bills are 4-2 ATS.

-- Buffalo has gone over the total in three of seven road games this year.
+- In seven road games this year, Buffalo has hit the over three times.

 Powered by Data Skrive.